UltraXman2022/finalproject/README.md

 <ol>Investigate the task.
 Ask your team leader any questions you may have.</ol>
 <ol>Develop a model.
 Submit your code to the project reviewer.</ol>
 <ol>Prepare a report.
 Send the report to your team leader so that they can make sure you've completed the tasks correctly.</ol></ul>
-The final score depends on the quality of your model.
+The final score depends on the quality of your model

-The additional assignment is based on the same data as the main project.
+The additional assignment is based on the same data as the main project

-At the end of the sprint, your code will be reviewed by the team leader.
+At the end of the sprint, your code will be reviewed by the team leader